sgabrielov/sgchess-tftraining/README.md

 # sgchess
-A Chess playing AI - Trained with Tensorflow and Stockfish
+A feedforward neural network model built with Tensorflow and tuned with Keras for the purpose of integration into a custom homemade chess engine using Lichess-bot as a framework.